Nimish-4/py-docgen/README.md

   Recursively process Python files in a directory.

 * `--verbose`
-  Display information about processed files and detected definitions.
+  Display information about processed files.

+* `--full`
+  Generate a more complete numpy-style docstring with more attributes.

 ---